-MOTW (Moving on Tyne & Wear) is funded by the European Social Fund and the National Lottery, through the Big Lottery Fund.
+MOTW (Moving on Tyne & Wear) is funded by The National Lottery Community Fund and the European Social Fund.
 At MOTW We support people in Tyne and Wear who are aged 18+ and out of work due to health issues and other barriers, such as long-term unemployment, debt, low skills, or housing issues.
 We are committed to making a real and lasting change in the Tyne and Wear.

 MOTW is managed by Mental Health Concern (MHC) a charity providing a wide range of specialist services throughout the North East of England.
 MHC are registered as a data controller with the Information Commissioners Office.
 Our registration number is Z4639161

 MHC is a registered charity in England (charity number: 519332).
 Registered Address: Mental Health Concern, 36 Brenkley Way, Blezard Business Park, Seaton Burn, Newcastle upon Tyne, NE13 6DS.

 MOTW is a Building Better Opportunities Programme, and our funders, The National Lottery Community Fund and the European Social Fund, in collaboration with MOTW are required to have access to and monitor information.

 The information you provide to MOTW will be shared with the Department for Work & Pensions (DWP) and used to evaluate this project and to report to The National Lottery Community Fund and the European Social Fund for monitoring purposes, in line with European Commission regulatory requirements.